The South Vancouver Seniors Network (SVSN)

 Advocacy and Support for Seniors

-Seniors needing help with finding solutions and supports, with paperwork or with resolving tough situations are welcome to call and talk it over.
-Assistance and referrals are provided.
+Seniors needing help with finding solutions and supports, with paperwork or with resolving tough situations are welcome to reach out for assistance and receive direct referrals to a range of services.
 Consultations are confidential.
 Please contact Andrea Krombein (778-668-3634 or firstname.lastname@example.org)

 Do you need an emergency number or contact details for a Government or Community Service?
 Call 211 or access the Marpole Community Resource Guide here